leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

 - Pytest fixtures aren't used to have type hint in the tests.
 - The admin use is_staff User field to allow menus changes, this can be changed to use django table "auth_group_permissions".
+- The function to get slack can be improved by use pagination.